Battle of Ganale Doria

-The Battle of Ganale Doria (also known as the Battle of Genale Dorya or as the Battle of Genale Wenz) was a battle in 1936 during the Second Italo-Abyssinian War.
+The Battle of Ganale Doria (also known as the Battle of Genale Dorya or as the Battle of Genale Wenz) took place in 1936 during the Second Italo-Abyssinian War.
 It was fought on the "southern front".
 The battle consisted largely of air attacks by the Italian Royal Air Force (Regia Aeronautica), under the command of General Rodolfo Graziani, against an advancing and then withdrawing Ethiopian army under Ras Desta Damtu.
 The battle was primarily fought in the area along the Genale Doria River valley between Dolo and Negele Boran.

 Ras Damtew launched an Ethiopian offensive against the Italian forces in Italian Somaliland.
 However, Graziani carried out his active defense so vigorously that it became an offensive.

 Background

 In early 1935 Italian forces were preparing to invade Ethiopia from Eritrea.
 Only one Italian division, the 29th Infantry Division "Peloritana", had been allotted to the southern front, while the northern front had ten.
 General Rodolfo Graziani was in charge of the southern front; his role was expected to be entirely defensive.
 His orders from General Emilio De Bono were to dig in and wait for the Ethiopians to attack.

 Graziani set out to convince De Bono's commander, Italian dictator Benito Mussolini, that the plans for the campaign needed to be changed to allow him and his army on the southern front to play a more active role.
 Mussolini wanted action and was willing to listen.
 In the end, Graziani's plan for an offensive on the "southern front" had the tacit approval of Rome if not De Bono.
 Between April and December, Graziani opened up new roads, developed the port facilities at Mogadishu, solved a difficult water supply problem, stocked up provisions and munitions, and purchased hundreds of motor vehicles.
 He successfully acquired American-made trucks from British dealers in Mombasa and Dar es Salaam.

 On 3 October 1935, when De Bono launched his invasion in the north without a declaration of war Graziani was logistically prepared for an advance on Harar in the south.
 However, Graziani's forces were still relatively few in number and they faced an enemy numbering approximately 80,000 strong.
 In addition to numbers, the soldiers of the two principle Ethiopian armies on the "southern front" were said to be better trained and better equipped than the soldiers of the armies De Bono faced in the north.
 The Ethiopian commanders in the south were young, progressive, and loyal; dedicated to Haile Selassie's cause.